Tbrennan6/IcelandicNow/docs/06_Inflection_II/04_adjectives.md

 In Icelandic, adjectives are much simpler than nouns.
 As with previous lessons, the tables here will not cover every posssible inflection you enocounter, but it should over most wrds and provide a great starting point for understanding any adjective you encounter.

 ## Adjective Usage
 Adjectives can appear in one of two ways: strong and weak.
 This strong/weak dicotomy is not simialr to strong and weak nouns nor strong and weak verbs.
 This the third--and final--different way that the terms strong and weak are used.
-The same adjective will decline differntly depending on whether the sitatuon calls for a strong or a weak adjective and whether the adjective is being used descriptively (right next to a nominal) or predicatively (on teh other side of a verb).
+The same adjective will decline differntly depending on whether the sitatuon calls for a strong or a weak adjective and whether the adjective is being used descriptively (right next to a nominal) or predicatively (on the other side of a verb).

 ## Strong Adjective Forms